jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+All men are allowed to have a secret or two.

+> *Disgaea 5*

 Do things that are straightforward first.
 If there is a set of word clues, solve them.
 If there are snippets of music, identify them.

 ...